valerio-marra/turboPDZ/README.md

 error, yields a calibrated uncertainty $\sigma_{\rm ml}$, from which the reliability score
 $r_{\rm ml}$ is derived via percentile ranking.

-The framework is demonstrated on the three independent photo-$z$ pipelines (DEmP, DNNz, Mizuki) of the HSC-SSP PDR3, across both Wide and Deep/UltraDeep layers. $z_{\rm ml}$ outperforms the catalog best estimate in scatter, bias, and outlier fraction across all six pipeline–layer combinations, while $r_{\rm ml}$ provides more efficient galaxy
+The framework is demonstrated on the three independent photo-z pipelines (DEmP, DNNz, Mizuki) of the HSC-SSP PDR3, across both Wide and Deep/UltraDeep layers. $z_{\rm ml}$ outperforms the catalog best estimate in scatter, bias, and outlier fraction across all six pipeline–layer combinations, while $r_{\rm ml}$ provides more efficient galaxy